bradwilder/holdem/server/README.md

 # Server

-This is the server to which client will connect.
+This is the server to which clients will connect.

 ## Getting Started